apify/crawlee/README.md

 * Disable browser fingerprinting protections used by websites.
 * ...

-The goal of Apify SDK package is to provide a toolbox for these generic web scraping and crawling tasks.
+The goal of Apify SDK is to provide a toolbox for these generic web scraping and crawling tasks.
 Don't reinvent the wheel every time you need data from the web, and focus on writing the code specific to the target website, rather than developing commonalities.